palainp/IUT_unikernels/README.md

 ## Compilation and image creation

+The compilation environnement should setted up prior any instructions here.
+You can easily set that up by installing a recent opam version (https://opam.ocaml.org/doc/Install.html), and then running `opam install mirage`.

 I create qcow2 images with `image/create_img.sh` likewise (`UNIKERNEL` stands for both the directory name and the producted unikernel name, which should be the case in this repository):
 ```bash
 export UNIKERNEL=<unikernel>